-Understand the indicators
+Know the indicators

-Have your A/C equipment checked as soon as possible
+Have your A/C equipment checked immediately

-Wear loose, lightweight clothes, particularly when you’re going outside.
+Wear loose, lightweight clothing, particularly when you’re going outside.
 Don’t wear dark shades, especially black clothing, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It also helps to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.

 Make sure you stay hydrated by drinking plenty of fluids, especially water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
 During a heat wave or peak heat of the day, avoid drinks that include alcohol or caffeine since they can accelerate dehydration.

 To make sure your AC is in good shape and is equipped to keep your family cool if there’s an aircon repair emergency, call McKinley Heating Service Experts.
 We are available day or night so whenever you need us, we are ready for you.